11matt556/mikrotikSync/readme.md

 to standby mode.

 As a whole, this script is application specific to my environment and use case.
 However, I attempted to take modularity into account.
-For example, `Mikrotik.py` is essentially a mini Mikrotik serial API / connector, akin to (and somewhat inspired by) https://github.com/d4vidcn/routeros_ssh_connector.
+For example, `Mikrotik.py` is essentially a mostly standalone Mikrotik serial API / connector, akin to (and somewhat inspired by) https://github.com/d4vidcn/routeros_ssh_connector, just with a smaller implementation scope.
 ---
 # Quickstart
 This section and the rest of this documentation assumes mikrotikSync is running on pfSense 2.6.0 unless otherwise stated.